Jenna Johnson Rocks Red Heels, Shows Off Lots Of Leg On Instagram

-Jenna Johnson showed off lots of leg and red heels in a new Instagram post where the Dancing With the Stars professional hoofer donned a stunning short tan dress as she looked seductively into the camera.
+Jenna Johnson showed off lots of leg and red heels in a new Instagram post where the Dancing with the Stars professional hoofer wore a stunning short tan dress as she looked seductively into the camera.

-Jenna, who has been a professional on the hit ABC reality dance series for the past eight seasons, took the pic, according to her caption, in what appears to be a homage to fellow professional dancer Whitney Carson, who also appears on the series.
+Jenna, who has been a professional on the hit ABC reality dance series for the past eight seasons, took the pic, according to her caption, in what appears to be an homage to fellow professional dancer Witney Carson, who also appears on the series.

-In reading the caption, it appears Jenna is asking her dance pal for advice if she is posing correctly.
+In reading the caption, it appears Jenna is asking her dance pal for advice as to whether or not she is posing correctly.

-The photo, which appears to be taken outside due to the shadow seen behind Jenna’s leg, was applauded by her followers included Whitney, who told her friend she did the depicted pose way better than she did.
+The photo, which appears to be taken outside due to the shadow seen behind Jenna’s leg, was applauded by her followers, including Witney, who told her friend she did the depicted pose way better than she could.

-Jenna’s husband, fellow DWTS pro-Valentin Chmerkovskiy, whom she married in April 2018, commented with a queen’s crown emoji regarding the photo and fellow dancer and former Dancing With the Stars pro-Alison Holker remarked that she loved Jenna’s shoes and purse combination.
+Jenna’s husband, fellow DWTS pro Valentin Chmerkovskiy, whom she married in April 2018, commented with a queen’s crown emoji regarding the photo.
+Fellow dancer and former Dancing with the Stars pro Alison Holker remarked that she loved Jenna’s shoes-and-purse combination.

-Also commenting on the photo were celebrities who once appeared on the series, Nikki Bella, who is dating former DWTS pro-Artem Chigvintsev and Season 23 winner Laurie Hernandez.
-Laurie was paired with Jenna’s husband Val during the season the twosome took home a mirrorball trophy.
+Also commenting on the photo were celebrities who once appeared on the series — Nikki Bella, who is dating former DWTS pro Artem Chigvintsev and Season 23 winner Laurie Hernandez.
+Laurie was paired with Jenna’s husband, Val, during the season the twosome took home a mirrorball trophy.

 Nikki remarked of the pose “looks perfect to me” while Laurie used a fire emoji to comment on the photo.